fieldtrip/website/tutorial/source/beamformer.md

 Furthermore, after selecting the channels you want to use in the source reconstruction (excluding the bad channels) and after rereferencing them, you should not make sub-selections of channels any more and throw out channels, because that would cause the data not be average referenced any more.
 {% include markup/end %}

-You can now visualise the headmodel together with the sensor positions:
+You can now visualize the headmodel together with the sensor positions:

     figure
     ft_plot_sens(freqPost.grad);